-deri-sabĕrang, from the farther side of.
+deri-bawah, from the bottom of.

+di-dalam, in the interior of.

-di-bawah, at the bottom of. ka-bawah, to the bottom of. deri-bawah, from the bottom of. di-hadap-an, in front of. ka-hadap-an, to the front of. deri-hadap-an, from the front of.
+ka-dalam, to the interior of.di-hadap-an, in front of.deri-dalam, from the interior of.ka-hadap-an, to the front of.di-bělakang, at the back of.deri-hadap-an, from the front ka-bĕlakang, to the back of.

-di-luar, at the outside of.

-ka-luar, to the outside of.

-deri-luar, from the outside of.
+deri-bělakang, from the back of.di-luar, at the outside of.di-saběrang, on the farther side of.ka-luar, to the outside of.ka-saběrang, to the farther side of.deri-luar, from the outside of.